RobbieCyy/Matlab_Song/README.md

 Performed according to the official music score from Leaf.

-To avoid copyright issues, the program will not be uploaded, as it explicitely contains the music score, which, upon uploading, may cause legal problems.
+To avoid copyright issues, the program will not be uploaded, as it explicitly contains the music score, which, upon uploading, may cause legal problems.